Rummer

+Production

 From as early as the third century AD, skilled glass workers along the Rhine were producing work of great artistic merit.
 Excavations at Worms, Trier, Cologne, and in the Eifel revealed glass factories that were probably Roman in origin—indeed, Römer is German for 'Roman'.
 Ancient Rhenish graves have yielded gilt-decorated bowls and beakers which were made using the fondo d'oro ('base of gold') process in which the design is etched into a layer of gold on the glass surface, and then covered by more glass.
 These techniques persisted to the fifth century, mythical and biblical themes enjoying great popularity.
 Out of this era grew that hallmark of German glass, the prunt, a design feature which is still found fifteen centuries later.

 The word Roemer was anglicised to become rummer, and English variants were widely produced from the late 18th century and throughout the 19th.
 Many Victorian rummers were engraved with both personal tributes and masonic symbols.
 Of all antique stemwares these are possibly the most usable, there are still some specialist dealers in the UK.